 The committee’s hope is NPCA members who manufacture septic tanks and components will distribute this guide to contractors and homeowners with their contact information and/or logo.
 It’s another way to bring awareness that NPCA members are the go-to resource for septic tanks.

-For more information, contact Kayla Hanson, NPCA technical services engineer.
+For more information, contact Kayla Hanson, P.E., NPCA technical services engineer.